huggingface/hf-serve/README.md

 - [ ] Rewrite the CLI to support task-specific arguments e.g. `hf-serve sentence-similarity --model-id sentence-transformers/all-MiniLM-L6-v2 --similarity-fn-name cosine ...`

 - [ ] Add support for OpenAI Responses API for `text-generation`

+- [ ] Add support for OpenAI Audio Transcriptions API for `automatic-speech-recognition`

 - [ ] Add a memory estimation tool prior loading the model to identify whether the model will fit or not and provide the user with meaningful feedback on the requirements for the given model